devopslondon2021/devopslondon2021.github.io/_posts/2024-06-14-devops-in-web3.md

 This setup ensures you have a robust development environment on your MacBook for building, testing, and deploying smart contracts using Ethereum and Truffle.

-{% note %}
-I will be using [VSCode](https://code.visualstudio.com/download) for the project development, feel free to use whatever IDE you prefer.
+- I will be using [VSCode](https://code.visualstudio.com/download) for the project development, feel free to use whatever IDE you prefer.
 Make sure you install `solidity` extension to beutify the syntax.
-{% endnote %}

 **Navigating to the contracts/ Folder**:
 Truffle Project Structure: When you initialize a Truffle project using truffle init, it creates several directories.
 The contracts/ directory is where all your Solidity contracts are stored.